pji/thurible/README.rst

 `Ending(reason, exception)`
     Announces the manager is terminating.
 `Pong(name)`
-    Is the response to a `Ping` message from the program.
+    Is the response to a :class:Ping message from the program.
 `Shown(name)`
-    Is the response to a `Showing` message from the program, containing the name of the currently displayed `Panel`.
+    Is the response to a :class:Showing message from the program, containing the name of the currently displayed :class:Panel.

 Usage Example